TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/08 - Ruth/Ruth 2/Ruth 2.13.md

 ---

-Then she said, Let me find favor in thy sight, my lord, for that thou hast comforted me, and for that thou hast spoken kindly unto thy handmaid, though I be not as one of thy handmaidens.
+Then she said, "Let me find favor in your sight, my lord, because you have comforted me, and because you have spoken kindly to your handmaid, though I am not as one of your handmaidens."